 A will has to be executed with the proper legal formalities.
 This includes having the terms of the will be in writing and signed by the decedent.

 There have been a number of disputes as to what counts as a writing and what counts as a signature.
-The courts have developed a body of case law that explains what writings and signatures count.
+The courts have developed a plethora of cases that explains what writings and signatures count.

 For the signature requirement, one frequent question is whether a signature that is stamped on a will is valid.
-The court considered this in the Phillips v.
+The court considered this in the case, Phillips v.
 Najar, 901 S.W.2d 561 (Tex.
-App.–El Paso 1995) for a signature made on a will with a rubber stamp.
+App.–El Paso 1995).

 Facts & Procedural History